Kolymbithres Beach: Naoussa’s Most Popular Beach

 Depending on where you are staying, you can also walk from Naoussa (it’s about 3-4 kilometers).

-It would be best to plan your trip ahead of time and make appropriate transportation arrangements for your trip, especially if you are traveling straight from the Paros Airport to Naoussa / Kolymbithres Beach.
+It would be best to plan your trip ahead of time and make appropriate transportation arrangements, especially if you are traveling straight from the Paros Airport to Naoussa / Kolymbithres Beach.

 Kolymbithres Beach Bus

-To get to Kolymbithres Beach from Naoussa, there is a bus, but it only runs during pead travel season!
+There is a bus to Kolymbithres Beach from Naoussa, but it only runs during peak travel season!
 This summer, the bus timetable shows that there will be a few routes running each day!

 Naoussa to Kolymbithres Beach: 10:45, 13:35, 15:00, 17:30